WGL-2024/WGL_repo_2024/AP-protocol.md

 # **Client-Server Protocol: Fragments**

-Clients and servers exchange packets that are routed through the drone network.
-The Client-Server Protocol standardizes and regulates the format of these packets and their exchange.
+Clients and servers operate with high-level messages but in the end they exchange packets which are atomic pieces of information routed through the drone network.
+The Client-Server Protocol standardizes and regulates the format of these messages and their exchange.

-These packets can be: Message, Ack, Nack, Query, QueryResult.
+The previously mentioned packets exchanged in the network can be: Fragment, Ack, Nack, QueryRequest, QueryResponse.

 As described in the main document, Message packets must be serialized and can be possibly fragmented, and the fragments can be possibly dropped by drones.